mjordan/linetweetbot/README.md

 Improvements and bug fixes are welcome.

 1. [Fork the repository](https://help.github.com/articles/fork-a-repo)
-2. Fix a bug, add an improvement (maybe something like splitting long lines on word boundaries....).
+2. Fix a bug, add an improvement.
 3. [Submit a pull request](https://help.github.com/articles/creating-a-pull-request) explaining what your code does.